-Many options exist for inventory tracking.
+Many options exist for stock management and inventory tracking.
 See Admin > Configuration > Stock for details.

 Common configurations are: